ng-web-apis/mutation-observer/README.md

 `(waMutationObserver)="onMutation($event)"` directive
 to watch mutation in an element.

-Alternatively use `MutationObserverService` manually to get `MutationObserver` in an RxJS `Observable` form.
+Alternatively use an `Observable`-based `MutationObserverService` manually to get `MutationObserver` in an RxJS `Observable` form.

 ## Configuring